...

 The wavelength of a sound wave holds significant importance—it’s essentially the distance between its peaks, dictating its frequency.
 Put simply, shorter wavelengths mean higher frequencies.

-Moreover, it’s crucial to remember that sound waves travel in a unique way: longitudinally.
+Moreover, it’s crucial to remember that sound waves travel in a unique way, longitudinally.
 This means they rely on a medium to propagate, with particles in the medium moving back and forth in the same direction as the wave’s travel.

 Converting Electrical Signals to Sound Waves